maliahavlicek/what2do2day/README.md

 #### Noteworthy Bugs
 1. **500 CSRF** -One of the most intriguing bugs I encountered was a 500 error when I introduced page and click metrics.
 It took me a while to figure out how to restructure my ajax call through an onReady function out of base.html so I could easily access my CSRF_token and set it in the headers within the beforeSend function.
 Originally my ajax call was housed in my main.js file.
 That solution fixed 90% of the 500 errors I had seen, but I quickly discovered that my newer pages without forms lacked the setting of the csrf_token in a hidden form.
 It's easy to forget key steps if you take them early in the development process and forget about them a month later.
 1. **flex block madness** Another odd bug was how my custom icon picker and multi picker for ages had mismatched heights.
-It took me a bit to discover a display flex on an outer div from
+After adjusting outer divs to have flex and max content heights, the issue popped up again and I decided to set absolute max heights for tablets and above.
 1. **Bulma Date Picker** The most bamboozling issue I encountered was with Bulma's datepicker and form errors.
 The darned thing never preselected the date I previously had and had the wrong times.
 I trolled the internet and found that this is an exasperating issue for many hopeful bulma users.
 I ended up getting a have way working work around by modifying the calendar.js a bit and adding to my binding functions in main.js.
 This is the [official thread](https://github.com/Wikiki/bulma-calendar/issues/163#issuecomment-584172621) that I added my findings to in hopes of getting to a resolution.
 I tried switching my input field to a date but then it picked up some browser specific console logs so I switched it back to a datetime range.
+I believe I got the mess working correctly on the places form, but I'm not confident all edge cases were tested so I've added it to the outstanding defects.
 1. **500 CSP google API** When testing with browser stack using safari iPhone6s I saw the following errors:
 ```
 The source list for Content Security Policy directive 'script-src' contains an invalid source: ''strict-dynamic''.
 It will be ignored.
 The source list for Content Security Policy directive 'script-src' contains an invalid source: ''report-sample''.
 It will be ignored.
 ```
 Reading up on stack overflow it looks like google API wants you to have Content Security Policy directives.
-I tried append such to my flask app but that didn't work too well so I ended up adding many values to my base.html header and having to set a nuance value to my inline script.
-Learning so many things about web security.
+I tried to append CSP headers to my flask app but that didn't work too well so I ended up adding many values to my base.html header as meta data and set a nuance value to my inline script declarations.
+Learning so many things about web security in the course of this project has definitely broadened my knowledge of what hackers do and how to help protect a web site that isn't behind a firewall.

 #### Outstanding Defects
 1. Bulma's calendar is the bane of my existence.
 If you have a user error on a form with a datetime picker, the date time for the end time gets dropped, so the next submit will error.